justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md

 ## Enable the Clustering Environment Variable

-Start from the desired environment in the DXP Cloud console.
+Start from the desired environment in the DXP Cloud Management Console.
 Then, under `Services`, navigate to `liferay`, and then click `Environment Variables`.
 Ensure that the `LCP_PROJECT_LIFERAY_CLUSTER_ENABLED` variable is set to `true`.
 This instructs the image startup process to add the clustering configuration to Liferay DXP.

 ![Setting LCP_PROJECT_LIFERAY_CLUSTER_ENABLED](./setting-up-clustering-in-dxp-cloud/images/01.png)